 Typically background videos are set up using HTML5.
 It’s a matter of building out your page in HTML, styling it with some base CSS, and adding some code to layer the content while the video remains fixed and centered in the background.
 You’ll also need to add some code to control the video, including autoplay, mute, and loop.

 For more in-depth instructions on setting up a video background with HTML5, check out this article.
 Note that website builders like Wix, Squarespace, Shopify, and the alternatives to Shopify also make it fairly simple to add video backgrounds.
 And if you’re using WordPress, there are plugins and themes that make it a seamless process as well.

 Make a background video

-A Biteable Premium account gives you access to 85,000+ stock footage clips with even more available to buy on demand.
+With Biteable, you get access to 850,000+ stock footage clips .
 Many of these would be perfect for website background videos, particularly if you stick to just basic stock footage or animation.

 When done right, a video background can engage your users and modernize your website, but consider whether this web design trend is right for your site.